How to follow a feed in your Feedly account

 - Try to remove http:// and .com and simply search for the website’s name (e.g. interviewmagazine)

 - We should be able to find the site’s feed or multiple feeds from the site if they have more than

 3 ways to find and add a feed:

 If the previous methods didn’t work, then you will have to find the site’s feed.

 - You can look for the RSS button on the site’s page.
 Copy and paste this .xml URL in Feedly discover page (see above).

-- Pro tip: try adding /feed, /feeds or /rss at the end of the site’s URL.
+- Try adding /feed, /feeds or /rss at the end of the site’s URL.
 That will either return a 404 page (fail) or the feed itself (success!).
 Once you have found the feed’s URL add it to the discover page (see above)

 If none of these methods work, please don’t hesitate to contact us back with the feed’s URL and we can try to find the feeds you are missing together.
 We can also ask the publisher to add the RSS feed or let us know what their RSS feed is - you can ask them too :)